ljkahn/reactPortfolio/README.md

 # React Portfolio

 Welcome to my portfolio!
-Lia Kahn, a Software Developer currently enrolled in the University of Denver's Coding Boot Camp.
+I'm Lia Kahn, a Software Developer currently enrolled in the University of Denver's Coding Boot Camp.
 My portfolio provides a glimpse into what I've been learning, where my interests lie, and a little about me!

 To visit my portfolio click [here](https://main--super-meerkat-6b516d.netlify.app/)!